smallpaes/nextmeal/README.md

   - Credit card number(testing): 4000-2211-1111-1111
   - Credit card expiration date: Any random date
   - Credit card security code: Any random three numbers set
-- Choose between two restaurants we provide every day and order the meal in advance
+- Choose between two restaurants we provide(within 500 meters) every day and order the meal in advance
 - Update or cancel the order by the end of the day
 - Pick up the meal at the time you have chosen without having to wait in line
 - Edit your profile info--We always recommend you restaurants based on the address you provided